bbhart/bbhart.github.io/_posts/2024-09-21-Iceland-Visit-2024-Day-2.markdown

 We were scant on food, meaning I spent 45 minutes cooking bacon so we could have breakfast-dinner.

+With COVID going through the family and the fact we've been traveling for more than two weeks now, there's a feeling of travel weariness.
+We're all craving our own beds and a return to more familiar routines.

 Tomorrow we check out of this Airbnb and head for Reykjavik.